Get E-Book

 channel.close();

-WebSocket is also global in Node v24 and stable, with a browser-compatible client shape.
-The protocol belongs to Chapter 13.
-For now, keep it out of generic fetch wrappers.
-A WebSocket is a long-lived bidirectional protocol endpoint with its own state machine.
+WebSocket is also global and stable in Node v24, with a browser-compatible client shape.
+Keep it separate from generic fetch wrappers.
+A WebSocket is a long-lived bidirectional protocol endpoint with its own lifecycle.

 Web Crypto is available through crypto and SubtleCrypto globals when the Node binary has the crypto module built in.
-The security chapter owns that API.
-Mentioning it here is enough because crypto code has policy, key-management, and algorithm-selection concerns that deserve their own space.
+Crypto code has its own policy, key-management, and algorithm-selection concerns, so it belongs in a separate discussion.

 AbortController and AbortSignal appear throughout fetch and stream APIs.
-They were introduced earlier as web-compatible globals, but cancellation design belongs later.
-For this chapter, pass a signal when an API accepts one, and keep timeout and cancellation policy owned by the calling layer.
+For this chapter, the rule is straightforward - pass a signal when an API accepts one, and keep timeout or cancellation policy owned by the calling layer.

 export const platform = {